Vectr-Labs/PassVault/README.md

 ![Banner](/assets/banner_logo.png)

+# DISCONTINUED
+Will be here as an archive though.

 👉 [Vectr Labs Discord](https://discord.gg/wVYCMYsZ2K)

 **PS**: *It is **NOT** recommended to use/save passwords with this software in this alpha stage, currently it is testing previews!*